 Q. Why do I keep seeing this error message?
 “The cell or chart you’re trying to change is on a protected sheet.
 To make a change, unprotect the sheet.
 You might be requested to enter a password”

 A. To help minimise human error we have locked some of the cells.
-This is so it reduces human errors and doesn’t mess up the formulas.
+This is to ensure that you don’t accidentally change something and mess the formulas up.